tjworks/tapdata-docs-en/docs/cloud/faq/database.md

 # Data Source/Target

-### What data sources does Tapdata Cloud support?
+### Which data sources does Tapdata Cloud support?

 Tapdata Cloud supports rich databases, including common relational, non-relational, and queue-type data sources, as detailed in [Supported Data Sources](../introduction/supported-databases.md).

 ### What if the connection test fails?

-The premise of the connection test is to start the agent, please check the agent status first.
+Before conducting the connection test, it is essential to ensure that the agent is running.
+Please verify the status of the agent first.

-When creating a data connection, you can complete setting relevant parameters according to the connection configuration help.
+When creating a data connection, you can refer to the connection configuration help to accurately set the relevant parameters.

 ### what does topic expression in kafka mean?

-A topic expression is a regular expression that matches the name of the message queue, and users can define a regular expression to match one or more message queue consumption messages.
+A topic expression is a user-defined regular expression that can be used to match the name of a message queue.
+This regular expression allows users to define a pattern that matches one or more message queues for message consumption.

 ### When testing the MySQL connection, prompt: "The server time zone value is unrecognized."